Security Deposit Laws in Delaware

 Delaware Security Deposit FAQ

-In Delaware, the penalty for wrongfully withholding a security deposit is: 2x wrongfully withheld amount.
+- In Delaware, the penalty for wrongfully withholding a security deposit is: Tenant may recover 2x (double) the amount wrongfully withheld plus court costs.
+Landlord also forfeits all withholding rights if no itemized list is provided within 20 days.
 You can sue in small claims court to recover the deposit plus the statutory penalty.